CFPB Slashed to the Bone, Threatening Financial Markets

 “It is unfathomable that cutting the Bureau’s staff by 90 percent in just 24 hours, with no notice to people to prepare for that elimination, would not ‘interfere with the performance’ of its statutory duties, to say nothing of the implausibility of the defendants having made a ‘particularized assessment’ of each employee’s role in the three-and-a-half business days since the court of appeals imposed that requirement,” the motion states.

-Judge Jackson has called for an 11:00 a.m. hearing on the matter, asking CFPB to bring someone “with personal knowledge of the scope of the Reduction in Force ("RIF") and the decision to implement it.”
-She also asked for copies of all leadership communications sent to CFPB staff this week, samples of the reduction in force notice, and a list of all fired employees.
+Judge Jackson has called for an 11 a.m. hearing on the matter, asking CFPB to bring someone “with personal knowledge of the scope of the Reduction in Force (‘RIF’) and the decision to implement it.”
+She also asked for copies of all leadership communications sent to CFPB staff this week, samples of the reduction-in-force notice, and a list of all fired employees.

 Deprioritized topics, left to be picked up by the states, include discrimination uncovered through statistical analysis, protection of “justice involved” individuals, medical debt, peer-to-peer lending, student loans, remittances, consumer data, and digital payments.
 (The latter has been a long-sought goal of the Trump administration and especially Elon Musk, who wants to add digital payments to his microblogging site X.)